 1. Plan your asset write-off carefully

-Since the Government has increased the instant asset write-off threshold to $30,000 for the fiscal year ending on 30 June 2020, you have plenty of time to think over what you need.
-Be sure to plan to stay under that $30K cap, though, because otherwise, you’ll have to take your deductions over time through the small business pool.
+Since the Government has increased the instant asset write-off threshold to $30,000 for the fiscal year ending on 30 June 2020, you have plenty of time to consider what you need.
+Be sure to stay under that $30K cap, otherwise you’ll need to take your deductions over time through the small business pool.

-Make sure that the asset that you plan to buy fits within your overall business strategy.
-Buying a piece of equipment or another asset that doesn’t dovetail with your strategy can throw you off your game if it takes you down the wrong road.
+Make sure the asset you plan to buy aligns with your overall business strategy.
+Buying equipment that doesn’t dovetail with your direction can derail momentum and pull you off course.

 2. Think carefully about new hires

-With the Fair Work Ombudsman’s crackdown on underpaying employees, you need to go over every new hire with a fine-tooth comb.
-As SmartCompany.au points out, when you hire a staff member that doesn’t produce the standards you expect, you still must pay them fairly.
+With the Fair Work Ombudsman’s crackdown on underpaying employees, you need to scrutinise every new hire.
+As SmartCompany.au points out, when you hire someone who doesn’t perform to expectation, you still must pay them fairly.

-Therefore, you need to make sure your new employees have the experience, innovation, work record, and references that indicate they’ll pay off in the long run.
-Once you do hire, equip them with all the training they need to succeed.
+Make sure your new employees have the experience, work record, mindset, and references that indicate long-term value.
+Once you hire, give them the training they need to succeed.

 3. Document your expenses